Global Other Dairy Market Outlook, Industry Analysis and Prospect 2021

 2020 IMPACT

-Fromage frais and quark will develop in Morocco in 2020, with health trends driving growth

-Copralim will maintain lead in cream in 2020 due to Président’s reputation and quality
+Sante will maintain lead in 2020 with extensive product range and established trust

-Centrale Danone will see growth in fromage frais and quark despite boycott
+Health awareness will continue to grow in Georgia in 2020, with yoghurt and sour milk expected to see new products launching in line with this trend

 RECOVERY AND OPPORTUNITIES